BernhardZat/pure-lua-5.1-crypto/README.md

 ### Tests
 - Modules include test coverage, including official **RFC test vectors** where applicable.

+### Examples
+- An `example.lua` script is included to demonstrate how the modules can be used together in a simple end‑to‑end flow.

 An earlier version of this library also included Galois‑field arithmetic, matrix operations, and Shamir’s Secret Sharing.
 These may return in future releases once they match the consistency of the current codebase.

 ## Objective